FrankYFTang/FrankYungFongTangArt/ART2G/README.md

 ## Week 7 Write About it
 * **score** 10 / 10
 ### Prompt
+For this weeks discussion, please discuss one example of architecture (from this weeks content) that contained architectural and visual elements from multiple cultures (you may include spolia from previous cultures).
+Please also post a peer comment.

 ### Submission
+The Great Mosque of Kairouan Shows Infleuence of Visual Characters from Multiple Cultures

+Many architectures in the Islamic West showing the infleuence of visual characters from multiple cultures, one great example is The Great Mosque of Kairouan in Tunisia.

+Kairouan was founded in 670 and rapidly developed under the Aghlabid dynasty in the 9th century.
+The Great Mosque of Kairouan therefore is the oldest Muslim place of worship in North Africa.
+Muslin considered it as the fourth holiest site after Mecca, Medina, and Jerusalem.

+The Great Mosque, similar to other hypostyle mosques, such as the Prophet’s Mosque in Medina, is roughly rectangular.
+The southern end of the Great Mosque is a hypostyle prayer room.
+It was built with 17 naves supported by 414 columns of marble, granite or porphyry.
+They were taken from several ancient sites, including Hadrumetum, Chemtou, Sbeïtla andCarthage.
+These forest of columns were reuse to support the horseshoe arches.
+Many of these capitals of these repurposed Roman and Byzantine columns are in Corinthian order.
+These columns were also used to build the vast flagstone open courtyard on the north.
+These columns demonstrates Hellenistic influence and the arched on top shown Roman asetheic.
+The courtyard entrance to the prayer space was adorned by another Aghlabid ruler in the late ninth century.
+He built a dome over the central arches and portal.
+The dome directes the attention to the placement of the mihrab.
+It also shows the architectural element from Roman and Byzantine architecture.
+The dome was built with twenty four ribs, and has several small windows open on the drum to allow some natural light to illuminate the dim interior.
+Shell over rosette designs similar to examples in Roman, Byzantine, and Umayyad Islamic art decorates squinches and small arches that support the stone dome.

+Floral and geometric vine designs are shown on the openwork marble panels decorating the lower portion of the mihrab.
+These panels, featured stylized floral patterns like Byzantine and eastern Islamic examples, were from the Syrian area.
+Lustre tiles from Iraq excessively decortes around the mihrab.

+The minbar is made from expensive teak imported from Asia.
+Meticulously carved latticework with floral, vegetal, and geometric designs similar to those found in Byzantine and Umayyad architecture decorates the side of the minbar closest to the mihrab.
+There is also a wooden maqsura reserved for the ruler and high officials.
+The maqsura is built from cutwork wooden screens.
+These wooden screens has abstracted vegetal motifs.
+Geometric frames, kufic-style script inscriptions, and merlons are used their design.

+The minaret on the north is in a very different style than those thin, round, and tall minarets founded in Arabia or Anatolia.
+The massive square Kairouan minaret is about thirty two meters tall.
+It shape like a Roman lighthouses and is one of the highest building around to identifies the mosque’s presence and location.
+It also helps to define the city’s religious identity.

+From various elements in The Great Mosque of Kairouan, we see the pre-Islamic Greek, Roman and Byzantine influence.
+Materials imported from Asia, Syrian, Iraq were used to composit this archicture masterpiece.
+We also observe many design element, in small area or large plan, illustrating Byzantine and Umayyad influences.
+It is surely a great example of architecture demonstrates visual characters from multiple cultures.

 ### Feedback
+Excellent.
+A thorough response that demonstrates and attentive engagement with the content from the course and strong critical thinking skills.
 ### Comments to classmates
+#### Dear Alexis

+Thanks for your sharing.
+I agree with you that this is a great example of integration of visual and structural elements from various sources.
+I think their reuse of columns and capital are brilliant.
+I am in Turkey this week and see many columns laying on the ruins and totally understand why they will reuse them.
 ## Research Activity 2 What are your Sources
 * **score** 20 / 20
 ### Prompt